gwibbelsman/CSC301Spr2019/Unit1/Day1LabAnswers.md

 ```sql
 ALTER TABLE `pets` ADD `deathDate` DATE;
 ```
-* Here is the SQL that was run when we killed pet #3
+* Here is the SQL `UPDATE` statement that was run when we killed pet #3:
 ```sql
 UPDATE `pets` SET `deathDate` = '2018-01-31' WHERE `pets`.`petID` = 3;
 ```